erikwtg/strapi-code-generate/README.md

-# strapi-code-generator
+# input-code-generator

-Input field with automatic code generation
+Plugin to add input with automatic code generator